UI/UX Design

 • Solution 2: I changed the premium name to "Account" and introduced a banner for the premium offer with the option to close it.

-Final updates
+Final updates and prototypes

 Following the usability test, I made updates to my solution and addressed a few technical issues.